gboissinot/esgi-al-2023/hexagonal/step2/README.md

 ## Explanation

 - An Account Entity is created
-- Account uses a AccountID object as a Value Object ID
+- Account uses an AccountID object as a Value Object ID
 - AccountID uses directly a UUID type
 - A Money Value Object is used to the Account balance
 - Account Entity has two business methods : withdraw() and deposit()